 This is market manipulation at its dirtiest.
 I’ll explain.

-During the housing bubble, the government’s mortgage finance agencies, FNMA (Fannie Mae) and FHLMC (Freddie Mac), securitized scads of mortgages (re-packaged them as securities, in this case bonds, that could be traded on Wall Street), including sub-prime mortgages.
-That was an important enabler of the bubble.
+During the housing bubble, the government’s mortgage finance agencies, FNMA (Fannie Mae) and FHLMC (Freddie Mac), securitized scads of mortgages.
+That means they re-packaged them as securities – in this case, as bonds – which could be traded on Wall Street.
+And that helped the bubble along, because it made a lot more money available for people’s mortgages, especially sub-prime mortgages.

 One question to ask is: why is S&P the first ratings agency, and so far the only one, to be punished after all this time?
 What distinguishes S&P?
 The answer seems fairly obvious: In August 2011, S&P downgraded the U.S. government’s own bonds, which remains a huge blow to Obama’s reputation.